-Here in the UK through the hundreds of forage analysis we carry out each year we have found that amounts of protein in horse diets are often at both a poor level and of a poor quality.
+Here in the UK through the hundreds of forage analyses, we carry out each year we have found that amounts of protein in horse diets are often at both a poor level and of poor quality.
 Many forages, particularly grass in spring, will cover basic and higher needs for protein but many samples of hay and haylage show poor protein amounts.
-Statistically the average is well below that needed for an adult horse even at maintenance.
-Where you have a good doer, and that hay or haylage is restricted to control weight, then the picture is even worse with many of these horses being very deficient in protein.Look at the results of Forageplus statistical analysis of protein levels in UK hay and haylage.Click To Tweet

 The table below shows the amount of protein an average 500kg horse needs for all the levels of work, including those doing no exercise who are classified as being at maintenance.